Dpdl-io/DpdlEngine/README.md

 * **XML** with XPath parser
 * **JSON**
 * **Fast Prototyping**
-* Tools for converting Dpdl scripts to Java , C/C++ and V code
+* Tools for automatically converting Dpdl scripts to Java , C/C++ and V code
+* small footprint, Only **785 Kb** for core DpdlEngine + Embedded C runtime and ANSI C compiler

 ### Access to the complete JRE Java platform API and external java libraries